Generalizing GNNs with Tokenized Mixture of Experts: Introduction

-On the \textbf{methodology} side, we propose \textbf{STEM-GNN}:(\textbf{S}table \textbf{T}ok\textbf{E}nized \textbf{M}ixture-of-Experts \textbf{GNN}, a pretrain-finetune framework that instantiates robust ICC for graph learning through three tightly coupled designs: \textit{(1) MoE Encoder for Coverage Expansion.} A mixture-of-experts message-passing encoder routes each node through an input-dependent combination of shared experts, realizing a family of effective mechanisms under a single frozen parameter set. \textit{(2) VQ Tokenization for Representation Stabilization.} A vector-quantized (VQ) token interface discretizes encoder outputs into a fixed codebook before passing them to the prediction head.
-Small perturbations that do not cross quantization boundaries produce zero change in the head's input, absorbing continuous drift and stabilizing the encoder-to-head pathway. \textit{(3) Lipschitz Regularization for Sensitivity Control.} A Frobenius penalty on the prediction head bounds its Lipschitz constant, limiting how strongly any residual change---including discrete token switches---is amplified into output variation.
-We summarize our contributions as follows: \begin{itemize} [leftmargin=*] \item \textbf{Concept.} We reframe robust graph generalization under frozen deployment as a tri-objective tension and identify the test-time computation mechanism---not the training objective alone---as the key lever governing this balance. \item \textbf{Theory.} We formalize static inference vs. ICC under this framework, proving a structural limit of static inference under a stability budget and showing that ICC offers new design levers via coverage–selection and sensitivity–drift decompositions. \item \textbf{Methodology.} Based on theoretical analysis, we propose STEM-GNN, a pretrain-finetune framework that couples an MoE encoder, VQ tokenization, and Lipschitz-controlled prediction to operationalize robust ICC for graphs. \item \textbf{Experiments.} Experiments on nine benchmarks spanning node, link, and graph tasks show that STEM-GNN achieves the best tri-objective performance, improving OOD generalization and perturbation stability while maintaining competitive accuracy. \end{itemize}
+On the \textbf{methodology} side, we propose \textbf{STEM-GNN} (\textbf{S}table \textbf{T}ok\textbf{E}nized \textbf{M}ixture-of-Experts \textbf{GNN}), a pretrain-then-finetune framework that instantiates robust ICC for graph learning through three tightly coupled designs: \textit{(1) MoE Encoder for Coverage Expansion.} A mixture-of-experts message-passing encoder routes each node through an input-dependent combination of shared experts, realizing a family of effective mechanisms under a single frozen parameter set. \textit{(2) VQ Tokenization for Representation Stabilization.} A vector-quantized (VQ) token interface discretizes encoder outputs into a fixed codebook before passing them to the prediction head.
+Continuous drift from input perturbations or routing fluctuations that does not cross quantization boundaries produces zero change in the head's input, stabilizing the encoder-to-head pathway. \textit{(3) Lipschitz Regularization for Sensitivity Control.} A Frobenius penalty on the prediction head bounds its Lipschitz constant, limiting how strongly any residual change---including discrete token switches---is amplified into output variation.
+We summarize our contributions as follows: \begin{itemize} [leftmargin=*] \item \textbf{Concept.} We reframe robust graph generalization under frozen deployment as a tri-objective tension and identify the test-time computation mechanism---not the training objective alone---as the key lever governing this balance. \item \textbf{Theory.} We formalize static inference vs. ICC under this framework: constructing a spectral witness family, we prove that stability control caps static reliance and induces a worst-environment floor; we further show that ICC offers new design levers via coverage–selection and sensitivity–drift decompositions. \item \textbf{Methodology.} Based on theoretical analysis, we propose STEM-GNN, a pretrain-then-finetune framework that couples an MoE encoder, VQ tokenization, and Lipschitz-controlled prediction to operationalize robust ICC for graphs. \item \textbf{Experiments.} Across eight benchmarks spanning node, link, and graph tasks, STEM-GNN maintains strong clean accuracy; on representative node benchmarks, it achieves the best tri-objective balance under OOD shifts and perturbations. \end{itemize}